Gourd Pyrography and Safety Tutorial - Woodburning Safety and Caring for Your Pyrography Nibs

 Burning on many plywoods, such as birch and Italian poplar are safe but precautions must be taken to avoid burning through the wood into the glue layer which can be toxic and the fumes can be harmful.

 Gourds are nice to work on, but a nominal challenge, because of the curvature and slick surface.
 You can sometimes find gourds that are craft-ready, so you don't have as much preparation to do.
 Burning on gourds does require a hotter temperature than burning on wood and you will need to ensure that you keep your tip clean at all times because you will accumulate more carbon and material from the gourd than from wood.
-Also keep in mind that burning or carving gourds can also cause respiratory problems so use a mask when working with gourds and work in a well-ventilated area.
+Also keep in mind that burning or carving gourds can also cause respiratory problems so use a particulate respirator when working with gourds and work in a well-ventilated area.
 The biggest problem comes when you cut them open and carve or sand inside or burn deep past the "skin".
-Be careful to wear an appropriate mask when working with gourds and do it away outside the house.
+Be careful to wear an appropriate mask/particulate respirator when working with gourds and do it away outside the house.

 Leather is another nice material, but you must ensure that you are only using leather that is oil/vegetable-tanned.
 You can usually find this at Tandy Leather and many other suppliers.
 Chrome or metal tanned leather can produce dangerous fumes.
 Burning on leather requires a slightly cooler pen than burning on wood but, and again you must ensure that you keep your tip clean.
 Please check out the tutorial "Woodburning from A-Z" for more information on leather burning.

 Tagua nuts, also known as natures ivory, are fun and interesting to use.
 Burning on these little nuts requires very fine-tipped pens, which are available from Razertip and some other companies.

 Canvas is my new best friend.
 It's fun to burn but please make sure the canvas is untreated.
 Also use a lower temperature and be sure to put it on top of a solid surface and iron the canvas before you start burning.